-The IJB Strategic Plan (2023-26) captures the detail of priorities and actions across all of our care groups and services.
-Appendix 1 of this Locality Plan highlights progress made so far over the last year across a number of key areas with Older People's Services, where we committed to make significant progress within Year 1 of the Strategic Plan.
+The IJB Strategic Plan (2023-28) captures the detail of priorities and actions across all of our care groups and services.
+Appendix 1 of this Locality Plan highlights progress made across a number of key areas with Older People's Services.
 This progress can be viewed on the HSCP website.